 In Module 2, each student in the course will be assigned one Canadian small or mid-sized community (selected from a defined list).
 Students will investigate the current economic landscape in their assigned community: the present governance arrangements; defined strategies and articulate priorities; current projects aimed to promote economic growth; and, emerging challenges and opportunities facing the community.
-This investigation will include a review of data and documentation available online, as well as at least 3 interviews conducted with individuals engaged in local economic development in the community.
-During Module 3 (March 1-2, 2019), students will make a brief presentation (5-7 minutes, followed by 3-5 minutes for questions) about their case study investigation.
-The presentation will include an examination of their case study in light of the dominant theories and contemporary debates discussed in Module 1 (January 11-12, 2019), examining the underlying assumptions evident in the practice and politics of local economic development in their community.
+The presentation should, however, focus on one "promising practice" being championed by the municipality for the purposes of economic development.
+During Module 3 (March 27-28, 2020), students will make a brief presentation (5-7 minutes, followed by 3-5 minutes for questions) about their case study investigation.